This article was updated on September 17, 2018.

 4. Allow New Hires to Complete Administrative Paperwork Prior to Their First Day

 Nothing disappoints an excited, ready-to-go new employee more than having to sit at a desk alone for hours reading and signing a stack of paperwork.
 By sending out administrative paperwork in advance (and to the extent it does not conflict with any legal requirements), you can work to avoid this scenario.
 In addition, prior to the arrival of new employees, you should make sure that their desks are all set up and that you have provided them with the necessary access to all your systems.
 By doing this in advance, you can help save time and make your new employees feel welcome.

-Make sure that your new employee's manager checks in with him or her at least once a day to see how things are going.
+Make sure that your new employee's manager checks in with them at least once a day to see how things are going.
 If it makes sense for your business, consider suggesting this new reporting pair have formal, sit-down meetings at the end of each week, during which time they can discuss any questions and feedback.